Top Public Policy Issues Facing Governing Boards in 2023–2024:

 Besides lowering student debt and monthly payments on loans, federal and state governments are strengthening or initiating other programs to help make college more affordable, notably through free tuition and grants.
 President Biden campaigned on a promise to make the first two years of community college tuition-free, and he has again requested funding in his FY 2024 budget to transition to free community college over the next decade.
 Although it is unlikely that Congress will approve free community college, more than half the states already provide free tuition for at least the neediest students.

 In addition, the president has secured a hefty $500 increase in the maximum Pell Grant for 2023–2024 to $7,395—the highest jump in a dozen years—on top of a $400 increase for 2022–2023, and he is seeking $820 more in his FY 2024 budget for academic year 2024–2025.
-With Congress now divided, however, the run of big increases could be over as the House GOP and Senate Democrat majority are approving appropriations bills with dramatically different funding totals.
-In addition, there has been bipartisan interest in using the Pell Grant to cover shorter-term, workforce-related programs.
+With Congress now divided, however, the run of big increases could be over.
+The FY 2024 appropriations process maintained the maximum Pell Grant at $7,395.
+However, the Biden administration, in its FY 2025 budget, proposed boosting the maximum Pell Grant by $750 for the 2025–2026 academic year.
+The appropriations process in Congress will eventually determine the maximum Pell Grant amount with spending caps from the Fiscal Responsibility Act of 2023, creating pressure to simply maintain the current maximum for another year.
+In addition, there has been bipartisan interest in using the Pell Grant to cover shorter-term, workforce-related programs, and while the House Education and the Workforce Committee passed such a proposal in late 2023, the bill has yet to advance to the House floor.

 Although Pell Grants are means-tested, they are not just for those raised in poverty.
 They help seven million students pay for college, or more than a third of the entire college population.
 Some selective colleges now boast about their rising enrollments of Pell-eligible students.
-The grants are awarded on a sliding scale, with students from families with incomes up to 175 percent of the federal poverty level ($30,000 for a family of four in 2023) receiving the maximum.
+The grants are awarded on a sliding scale, with students from families with incomes up to 175 percent of the federal poverty level ($54,600 in 2024) receiving the maximum.
 Still, even with increases, the grants now cover a much smaller percentage of college costs than when they started in 1973–1974 at $443, the equivalent of $3,000 today.

 Relatedly, a bill was introduced in the Senate Finance Committee at the end of September to exclude from taxation the Pell monies used for living expenses.
 The bill would also enable students and families to make full use of the American Opportunity Tax Credit, furthering the bill’s benefits to affordability.
 Excluding Pell Grants from taxation has long been a goal of many higher education associations, including AGB.
 Senators Sheldon Whitehouse (D-RI) and Charles Grassley (R-IA) teamed up to introduce the bill.
 Finance Committee Chair Ron Wyden (D-OR) has co-sponsored it.
 In April, Lloyd Doggett (D-TX) introduced a similar House version in the Ways and Means Committee.